On the move… transport and the environment

 We all know the impact driving our cars everywhere can have on the environment which is why we increasingly play a part in reducing emissions, whether it’s walking our children to school, using our bikes or car sharing at work.

-At Boots we feel we have a huge role to play in helping the environment and with numerous vehicles delivering products to almost 2,500 Boots stores, we take our role in reducing our carbon footprint very seriously.
+At Boots we feel we have a huge role to play in helping the environment and with numerous vehicles delivering products to around 2,500 Boots stores, we take our role in reducing our carbon footprint very seriously.

 What we’re doing to help the environment